 All students, dependent as well as independent, who seek financial assistance in order to attend Huntingdon College, must annually file the Free Application for Federal Student Aid (FAFSA) to be considered for all types of federal, state, and institutional aid.
 From this, a Student Aid Report (SAR) will be produced by the Federal Student Aid Programs Office and sent to the student.
-No final financial aid program will be awarded until a SAR or an electronic Institutional Student Information Record (ISIR) is received by the Student Financial Aid Office.

 Each application for financial aid will be carefully evaluated when all required data has been submitted, and the student will be notified in writing of the financial aid program prepared.
-The student has at least 30 days to accept or reject the financial assistance offered.
+The student has at least 14 days to accept or reject the financial assistance offered.